Sjord/Sjord.github.io/_posts/2017-10-12-cryptography-and-quantum-computers.md

 RSA is a public-private key cryptosystem.
 Something encrypted with the public key can only be decrypted with the private key, and vice versa.
 This works because of math.
 The exact math of encryption and decryption is not important right now.
 What we are interested in is the key generation algorithm:

 * Pick two random big primes.
-* Multiply these two primes to get the "modulus" of our keys.
+* Multiply these two primes to get the modulus of our keys.
 * Pick some small prime.
 This together with the modulus is the public key.
 * Calculate the private key from the two random big primes and the one small prime.

 I won't describe here how to calculate the private key.
 The point is that you can do so if you have the two random big primes and the small prime.

 Assume that we have the public key of someone.
 That means we have the small prime, and the modulus.
-If we can determine the two big primes from the modulus, we can calculate the private key.
+If we find which two primes multiplied give the modulus, we can calculate the private key.

 ## Shor's algorithm

 That is what Shor's algorithm does.
 Given a number, it calculates which two prime numbers can be multiplied to yield that number.
 For example, if you give it 15 it will return 3 and 5.
 This can obviously be used to break RSA, since we can break up the modulus from the public key into the two primes originally used to create the key.
 We can use these two primes to calculate the private key, which is supposed to be kept secret.

+Shor's algorithm uses quantum computing to find a period of a function, and then uses some more normal math to use that period to factor the modulus into two primes.

 ## Period finding